denysschenchantelle-stack/Data-Analytics-Portfolio/README.md

-# Data Analytics Portfolio — Chantelle Denyssche
+# Data Analytics Portfolio — Chantelle De Nysschen

 Hi!
 I'm Chantelle, an aspiring data analyst based in Johannesburg, South Africa, building a portfolio of real-world analytics projects from the ground up.